Franz Conrad von Hötzendorf: Planning

-Conrad and his admirers took special pride in his elaborate war plans that were designed individually against various possible opponents, but did not take into account having to fight a two front war against Russia and Serbia simultaneously.
-His plans were kept secret from his own diplomatic and political leadership—he promised his secret operations would bring quick victory.
+Conrad and his admirers took special pride in his elaborate war plans that were designed individually against various possible opponents, but did not take into account having to fight a two-front war against Russia and Serbia simultaneously.
+His plans were kept secret from his own diplomatic and political leadership — he promised his secret operations would bring quick victory.
 Conrad assumed far more soldiers than were available, with much better training than they actually had.
-In practice, his soldiers were inferior to the enemy.
+In practice, his soldiers were inferior to the enemy's.
 His plans were based on railroad timetables from the 1870s, and ignored German warnings that Russia had much improved its own railroad capabilities.
-Conrad assumed the war would result in victory in six weeks.
-He assumed it would take Russia 30 days to mobilize its troops, and he assumed his own armies could be operational against Serbia in two weeks.
-When the war started, there were repeated delays, which were made worse when Conrad radically changed plans in the middle of mobilization.
-Russia did much better than expected, mobilizing two thirds of its army within 18 days, and operating 362 trains a day – compared to 153 trains a day by Austria-Hungary.
+He additionally disregarded von Moltke's regular exhortations to focus on Russia as the most pressing threat and set aside his emotional plans for war on Italy and Serbia.